St Paul's Gardens: Conversion to gardens

-In 1968, St Paul's School was relocated across the river to Barnes and main school buildings were demolished.
+In 1968, St Paul's School was relocated across the river to Barnes and the former main school buildings were demolished.
 Today, the boundary wall and railings, small circular Bothy (garden store), High Master's Lodge (now St Paul's Hotel) and Porter's Lodge are all that remain of the site and are Grade II listed.

 In 2009, a plaque was erected by Hammersmith & Fulham Historic Buildings Group commemorating the D-Day Landing in June 1944.

 On 6 June 2019, a plaque was funded by the Old Pauline Trust and unveiled by Major James Kelly to commemorate the 75th anniversary of the D-Day landings, describing the site and its importance in the planning of the D-Day landings.

 In 2023, a full refurbishment of the bothy, listed on Historic England's risk register, was approved as part of Hammersmith & Fulham's Heritage and Conservation.

-On 15 May 2024, the London Borough of Hammersmith and Fulham held a special event at the gardens commemorating the 80th anniversary of the D-Day landings.
+On 15 May 2024, the London Borough of Hammersmith and Fulham held a special event at the gardens to commemorate the 80th anniversary of the D-Day landings.